kjy5/honors-portfolio/src/pages/artifacts/research-experiential-learning.md

 # Research Experiential Learning Activity

-## Pinpoint: Electrophysiology Planning Tool Project in the Virtual Brain Lab, Steinmetz Lab
+## Pinpoint: electrophysiology planning tool project in the Virtual Brain Lab, Steinmetz Lab

 I made it into a lab and got to start applying my computer science skills to a project with real-world impact.
 This lab would play an instrumental role in my